 It’s a Steel!

 Okay, I knew more about nematodes than I knew about steel shot but, the one thing I did know about steel shot was that it is "stupid" expensive!
-“Why stupid?”, you may ask - I know, you aren't asking but I will tell you, anyway.
+“Why stupid?”, you may ask - I know, you aren't asking but I will tell you anyway.

 Okay, we're making shotgun shell components, not jewelry, here!
 The shot alloy’s major element is one of the most prevalent materials on the planet, IRON, and some of the whiniest, always want it their way, folks on earth want us to use it to save the planet.
 Okay, fine, but why does it need to be so expensive?!

 Like the rest of us, I’m doing my part for wildlife conservation, I suppose.
 In addition to preventing lead poisoning, my limited experience has shown that steel shot seems very effective at preserving the wildlife that I'm actually shooting at!
-It can be argued that, like wind-generators, electronic vehicles and public transit, steel shot should have garnered some sort of federally funded environmental subsidy or something by now?!
+It can be argued that, like wind-generators, electronic vehicles, and public transit, steel shot should have garnered some sort of federally funded environmental subsidy or something by now?!

 Anyway, the reason this has come up is, I went to the local sporting goods store to stare, as wantonly as a child, at the empty ammo shelves.
 I soon noticed they had boxes of # 4 steel shot shells - and on sale!
 The most amazing part of the story being that there was any ammunition to begin with, it took a double hit when I saw the sale price!

 The good folks at Brand X Shot-Shells tell us that the Saturn-shaped projectiles fly truer and hit harder.
 “The ring around the center cuts devastating channels into the target”, or some such thing.
 Why the shape of Saturn?
-Well, one might suppose that’s because yellow moons, pink hearts and green clover shapes were already taken?
-Actually, the design that resembles the planet Saturn, appears to save makers a step or two in manufacturing over completely round shapes.
-Stamping shot into odd shapes and cleverly marketing it to folks that failed high school physics seems to have been a worth-while tactic.
+Well, one might suppose that’s because yellow moons, pink hearts, and green clover shapes were already taken?

 Primarily hunting upland birds since the very early ‘70’s, it still seems odd, to me, to purchase a box of #2 (steel) shot.
 Though touted as the best all-around performer, that just sounds crazy-large.
 When you read the pellet-count of shot - lead vs steel - it becomes clear why shot shells that contain steel need to be three-feet long!
 Two and three-quarter inch rounds with lead shot now require three and one-half inches of steel pellets to be as effective, it seems.